 Where possible, we plan to pursue accelerated development strategies in areas of high unmet need.
 We may seek an accelerated approval pathway for one or more of our product candidates from the FDA or comparable foreign regulatory authorities.
 Under the accelerated approval provisions in the Federal Food, Drug, and Cosmetic Act, and the FDA's implementing regulations, the FDA may grant accelerated approval to a product candidate designed to treat a serious or life-threatening condition that provides meaningful therapeutic benefit over available therapies upon a determination that the product candidate has an effect on a surrogate endpoint or intermediate clinical endpoint that is reasonably likely to predict clinical benefit.
 The FDA considers a clinical benefit to be a positive therapeutic effect that is clinically meaningful in the context of a given disease, such as irreversible morbidity or mortality.
 For the purposes of the accelerated approval program, a surrogate endpoint is a marker, such as a laboratory measurement, radiographic image, physical sign, or other measure that is thought to predict clinical benefit, but is not itself a measure of clinical benefit.
-An intermediate clinical endpoint is a clinical endpoint that can be measured earlier than an effect on irreversible morbidity or mortality that is reasonably likely to predict an effect on irreversible morbidity or mortality or other clinical benefit.
-The accelerated approval pathway may be used in cases in which the advantage of a new drug over available therapy may not be a direct therapeutic advantage, but is a clinically important improvement from a patient and public health perspective.
-If granted, accelerated approval is usually contingent on the sponsor's agreement to conduct, in a diligent manner, additional post-approval confirmatory clinical trials to verify and describe the drug's clinical benefit.
-If such post-approval clinical trials fail to confirm the drug's clinical benefit, the FDA may withdraw its approval of the drug.
+An intermediate clinical endpoint is a clinical endpoint that can be measured earlier than an effect on irreversible morbidity or mortality that is reasonably likely to predict an effect on irreversible morbidity or mortality that is reasonably likely to predict an effect on irreversible morbidity or mortality that is reasonably likely to predict an effect on irreversible morbidity or mortality that is reasonably likely to predict an effect on irreversible morbidity or mortality that is reasonably likely to predict an effect on irreversible morbidity or mortality that is reasonably likely to predict an effect on irreversible morbidity or mortality that is reasonably likely to predict an effect on irreversible morbidity or mortality that is reasonably likely to predict an effect on irreversible morbidity or mortality that is reasonably likely to pre